cloyne/network/new-semester.md

 * Add to "List inclusion" the new `clones.XXX` mailing list inclusion.
 For example, `clones.2015s`.
 Click "Update" at the end of the page.

+`from-central` mailing list is automatically updated based on the subscribers from `announce` mailing list.

 Wordpress
 ---------